iogrids/Tutorials-Guides/passing-headers-in-request-library.md

-# Passing headers to POST request using Request Library
+# Passing headers to GET request using Request Library

 Values passed in headers would be api-key, user-agent etc.